kamaladafrica/axon-cdi/README.md

 There are available two annotations that allow you to customize configuration: `@AggregateConfiguration` and `@SagaConfiguration`.
 Both work thanks to memes, but...

-#### What is a "**meme**"?
+#### ...what is a "**meme**"?

-A **meme** is a type (an interface is recommended, but it can be a class) which is annotated with cdi qualifiers. the "meme" concept is introducted to bypass some limitation of annotation declarations.
+A **meme** is a type (interface type is recommended, but it can be a class) which is annotated with cdi qualifiers.
+The "meme" concept is introducted to bypass some limitation of annotation declarations.
 For example, if we have the qualifier @MyAwesomeQualifier, a meme can be decalred as
 ```java
 @MyAwesomeQualifier
 public class interface MyAwesomeQualifierMeme {}
 ```
 Meme allows CDI extension to capture the exact qualifier instances.
-Memes can declare qualifiers complex as you need
+Memes can declare qualifiers as complex as you need
 ```java
 @MyAwesomeQualifier @MyWonderfulQualifier(value="Yes!
 I'm the best")
 public class interface MyAwesomeQualifierMeme {}